AravindSai011/CAP6415_F25_Neocognitron-45-years-later/README.md

 # Neocognitron: 45 Years Later
 # Rebuilding Fukushima’s 1980 Neocognitron using modern computer vision techniques

+## Abstract
+This project revisits Fukushima’s 1980 Neocognitron through a modern computer vision lens.
+We implement two models using PyTorch:
+(1) a modern CNN baseline, and
+(2) a Neocognitron-inspired architecture with S-cells, C-cells, and lateral inhibition.
+Both models are trained and evaluated on MNIST.
+Results include training curves,
+confusion matrix, sample predictions, and a comparison of biological vs. modern architectures.

 ## Overview
 This project revisits the original 1980 Neocognitron and rebuilds it using modern computer vision methods.
 The implementation includes: